 The school has an active Parent Teachers Association which organises many successful fund-raising and social events.
 Parents are automatically members of the association and are invited to attend meetings which are informal and welcoming.

-The school offers a wide range of extra curricular clubs including Science, ICT, Film Club, Football, Dance, Games, Netball and Recorder.
+The school offers a wide range of extra curricular clubs including Singing, Zumba, Mindfulness, Spanish, Journalism, Sports and Being Creators.

 We are happy to consider the use of the School’s premises outside normal school hours for extra-curricular and Social functions.
 Each application will be viewed on its individual merits and consent given where the proposed use is not in conflict with the interests of policies of the School or contrary to normal social and moral standards.

 We recognise the invaluable contribution of the P.T.A towards the School’s budget hence use for Social or Fund-raising events by or on behalf of the P.T.A will normally be permitted without charge.

 Use by other individuals or bodies would be dealt with on an Ad Hoc basis and a reasonable charge made where appropriate.
 To avoid this falling as a burden to teaching or other staff, those using the School’s premises are expected to leave them in at least as tidy a condition as they found them.
 Smoking is not permitted on the School premises at any time.